UFC Weight Class | Minimum Weight | Maximum Weight |

 Strickland’s title reign would come to an end without any title defenses as he was defeated in the main event of UFC 297 via split-decision at the hands of Dricus du Plessis, making du Plessis the first UFC champion to have been born in South Africa.

 In the main event of UFC 305, Dricus Du Plessis made his first successful title defense against former title holder Israel Adesanya.
-Following his win over Robert Whittaker at UFC 308, many believe that Khamzat Chimaev will be the next title contender should he be able to stay healthy.
+It was recently announced that du Plessis will rematch with Sean Strickland for the title in the main event of UC 312 in 2025.

 Middleweight fights see the balance tip more towards boxing and striking, and slightly away from wrestling.
 Wrestling is still important, however, and many fighters have found success in the division by focusing on technical ground skills.